Federal University of Agriculture, Abeokuta

 The Federal University of Agriculture, Abeokuta is one of the higher institutions of learning owned and run by the Federal government of Nigeria.

 History

-The Federal University of Agriculture, Abeokuta, Ogun State, or FUNAAB, was established on 1 January 1988 by the Federal Government when four universities of technology, earlier merged in 1984, were demerged.
+The Federal University of Agriculture, Abeokuta, Ogun State, or FUNAAB, was established on January 1, 1988, by the Federal Government when four universities of technology, earlier merged in 1984, were demerged.
 This led to the creation of the first two universities of agriculture in Abeokuta and Makurdi.

-On the same date, Professor Nurudeen Olorun-Nimbe Adedipe was appointed the pioneer Vice-Chancellor of the university.
-Professor Adedipe officially assumed duty on 28 January 1988.
-For many years the date which Professor Adedipe assumed duty was wrongly adopted as the foundation day.
-Following a revisit to the instrument setting up the university, a council decision at its 53rd statutory meeting in June 2010 reverted the foundation date to 1 January 1988 as prescribed by the law which established the university.

-Prior to the emergence of FUNAAB, the Federal Government had established Federal University of Technology, Abeokuta (FUTAB) in 1983.
-Then, in 1984, it was merged with the University of Lagos and had its name changed to the College of Science and Technology, Abeokuta (COSTAB), before the demerger of January, 1988.
+Prior to the emergence of FUNAAB, the Federal Government had established the Federal University of Technology, Abeokuta (FUTAB) in 1983.
+Then, in 1984, it was merged with the University of Lagos and had its name changed to the College of Science and Technology, Abeokuta (COSTAB), before the demerger of January 1988.

-The university started off from the old campus of Abeokuta Grammar School, Isale-Igbein near the city centre.
+The university started on the old campus of Abeokuta Grammar School, Isale-Igbein, near the city center.
 It completed its movement to its permanent site along Alabata Road in 1997.

-At the initial stage, five colleges were introduced in the university in October 1988 as follows:
+At the initial stage the university included five colleges, as follows: